rackerlabs/design-system/_docs/resources/sketch-library.md

 {% column left:"hxCol-12 hxCol-xs-12 hxCol-sm-12 hxCol-md-12 hxCol-lg-12" %}

-There are two options for installing the Helix library:
+There are two options for installing the Helix Sketch library:

 **1. Use Google Drive sync on your computer**<br>The primary benefit of this approach is that you automatically receive updates made to the library.